-- (A) No residential rooming house shall contain more than four bedrooms, not including the living space occupied by the residential rooming house owner. - (B) No bedroom occupied by a person other than the residential rooming house owner shall be rented for a period of less than 30 consecutive days.
+- (A) In the RM, RH, and MN Districts, the owner of the property must occupy the rooming house as their primary residence.
+No residential rooming house shall contain more than four bedrooms, not including the living space occupied by the residential rooming house owner. - (B) No bedroom occupied by a person other than the residential rooming house owner shall be rented for a period of less than 30 consecutive days.